 If holding physical gold is too risky for you, alternative investment vehicles exist that provide exposure to it such as:

 - Gold exchange-traded funds (ETFs, 2): Gold ETFs are investment funds that track the price of gold and trade on an exchange, making investing easier without needing to store and manage physical gold.

 - Gold mining stocks: Investing in stocks of gold mining companies provides exposure to gold prices while offering potential for capital appreciation and dividend income.

-- Gold mutual funds: These funds offer investors exposure to gold by diversifying across assets like mining stocks, ETFs as well as other instruments that give exposure.
-By doing this investors can gain a more diverse exposure and also reduce the risk of investing directly in gold physical or individual mining stocks.
+- Gold mutual funds: Gold mutual funds offer investors exposure to gold by diversifying across various assets, including mining stocks ETFs as well as other instruments that offer exposure.
+In this way investors get a diversified exposure and also reduce the risk of investing directly in gold physical or individual mining stocks.